SmallSatGasTeam/GASRATS-Demo/Components/CameraManager/docs/sdd.md

-# Components::CameraDeploy
+# Components::CameraManager

-Deploys the camera
+Manages commands relating to the camera and translates them into commands for the deploy driver or the camera driver.

 ## Usage Examples
 Add usage examples here